A guide to Montréal’s seasonal outdoor markets and spaces

 La dolce vita in Mile End

-At the base of the Olympic Stadium’s tower, you’ll find another great activity courtesy of La Pépinière.
-Les Jardineries is a magnificent biergarten that groups together a bar, a cafeteria, an exterior pizza oven, workshops and activities.
-It's an ideal spot for spontaneous gatherings.
-Urban agriculture in all its forms is queen, with a greenhouse, a vegetable garden, a chicken coop and a meadow.
-A true green paradise.
+At the base of the Montréal Tower, you’ll find another great hit from La Pépinière.
+Les Jardineries is a magnificent biergarten that boasts a bar, cafeteria, outdoor pizza oven, workshops and activities.
+In other words, the best place for impromptu get-togethers.
+And urban farming rules in this verdant paradise, thanks to its greenhouse, vegetable garden, chicken coop and meadow.

-Where: The Esplanade Sun Life at the Olympic Stadium, 4115 Pierre de Coubertin Avenue
+Where: The Esplanade Financière Sun Life at the Olympic Park, 4115 Pierre-de-Coubertin Avenue

 Open-air art fair